The going is good at the moment.

 Diane Kruger has to get a mention – again in the basement bar scene she was really good as the agent posing as a crass German actress.
 I didn’t even know it was her for at least five minutes, even though I knew she was in the film.

-Finally there is Rod Taylor.
-I haven’t seen much of him for years but he definately did the definitive HG Wells story in The Time Machine.
+Finally, there is Rod Taylor.
+I haven’t seen much of him for years but he definitely did the definitive HG Wells story in The Time Machine.
 He has done other good movies too – Zabriskie Point, to mention one.
-Kaw wasn’t that good a few years ago but his appearance here as Winston Churchill was a suprising bit of casting.
-I knew immediately that Tarantino had cast him because he was a fan of Taylor’s and that seems to be the case.
+Kaw wasn’t that good a few years ago but his appearance here as Winston Churchill was a surprising bit of casting.
+I knew immediately that Tarantino had cast him, because he was a fan of Taylor’s, and that seems to be the case.
 I didn’t spot Rod either until after the film had finished and I wondered where Rod Taylor had been.